joycefransisca1-hash/WEDE-PART-2/README.md

 1. Clone or download this repository
 2. Open `index.html` in any web browser

-That is the whole site is static HTML and CSS.
+The whole site is static HTML and CSS.

 ## Pages
 - **Home** — Hero section, tagline, featured products, and brand highlights